neur1n/x.h/README.md

 ```

 The formats of each level are almost identical.
 What differentiate them are the
 level prefixes and the colors.
-Additionally, fatal level will call
-`exit(EXIT_FAILURE)` to make the program exits.

 <table class="center" style="text-align:center">
 <thead>